s-okai/ernie/content/home/awards.md

 +++
 Year	|Award
 --------|-------------
-**2019**|Elected as Junior Member to AΩA, David Geffen School of Medicine, UCLA **2019**|National Psoriasis Foundation Travel Grant, National Psoriasis Foundation **2019**|Society for Investigative Dermatology Post-Doctoral Retreat Trainee Scholarship, Society of Investigative Dermatology
+**2019**|Elected as Full Member to Sigma Xi: The Scientific Research Honor Society, UCLA **2019**|Elected as Junior Member to AΩA, David Geffen School of Medicine, UCLA **2019**|National Psoriasis Foundation Travel Grant, National Psoriasis Foundation **2019**|Society for Investigative Dermatology Post-Doctoral Retreat Trainee Scholarship, Society of Investigative Dermatology